UBC-MDS/violent_crimes_usa/doc/milestone3.md

 ## Reflection on our Feedback Session

 The feedback session we had with two peer groups proved very useful.
-Our peers were able to use and navigate the app the way we hoped, with no apparent issues, and we able to suggest ideas to improve the design.
-There were many comments that we received that were feasible to change within our time frame:
+Our peers were able to use and navigate the app the way we hoped, with no apparent issues, and we were able to suggest ideas to improve the design.
+We were able to incorporate a number of feedback into our application within this week's timeframe.

 **CHANGE 1:**